petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/creating-form-fragments.md

 1. Enter a *name*

-1. Select the *field types* you want the fragment to support.
+1. Select the *field types* you want the fragment to allow.

    If you select CAPTCHA, you cannot select other field types.
 Otherwise, you can select any combination of fields.